Braekpo1nt/mctmanager-docs/README.md

 ```
 source ./venv/bin/activate
 ```
+this also works for Git Bash for Windows.

 ### Install required packages
 Once inside the virtual environment, you can install the required packages with the following command: